-- 3.1 The Council is requested to consider whether, in the light of the information presented, the interests of effective and convenient local government and community identities for the Frost Estate would be: - (a) best served by the creation of a new Parish Council; or - (b) best served by remaining unchanged - 3.2 All information previously considered by the Council and the General Services Committee have been included as appendices to this report.
-In addition, the second consultation document has also been included at Appendix 2 as this provided residents with further information about parish councils and the extra costs that could be expected. - 3.3 The second consultation asked whether respondents agreed or disagreed with the recommendations made by the General Services Committee on 10 December 2014 and the results of this are set in Appendix 1 and can be summarised as follows: - (a) In response to the question "Do you agree that a new parish council should be set up for the Frost Estate?"
+- 3.1 The Council is requested to consider whether, in the light of the information presented, the interests of effective and convenient local government and community identities for the Frost Estate would be: - (a) best served by the creation of a new Parish Council; or - (b) best served by remaining unchanged

+- 3.2 All information previously considered by the Council and the General Services Committee have been included as appendices to this report.
+In addition, the notes from the public meeting on 15 June 2015 have been included. - 3.3 The second consultation asked whether respondents agreed or disagreed with the recommendations made by the General Services Committee on 10 December 2014 and the results of this are set in Appendix 1 and can be summarised as follows: - (a) In response to the question "Do you agree that a new parish council should be set up for the Frost Estate?"